Massive Digital Over-the-Air Computation for Communication-Efficient Federated Edge Learning: System Model

 It is clear from (\ref{GlobalGra}) that only the sum of the local model updates, rather than the individual values, is needed at the BS.
 The BS does not need to identify the active devices either.
 However, due to the large dimension of the parameter vector and the large number of devices that can potentially participate in the training, there is a communication bottleneck in FEEL. {Thereby, we propose a communication-efficient MD-AirComp scheme as explained in Section III.}

-\begin{remark} One of the reasons that $K_a\ll K$ in FEEL, e.g., in literature \cite{Deniz, FLqChang,surveyAirComp}, is the heterogeneous computation speeds of different devices \cite{FedNova}.
-For a given time slot, only the devices that already finished their computation task will transmit.
-Devices' availability can be another reason, that devices can participate or leave at particular frames, as considered in typical IoT scenarios \cite{JSAC-Editor}. \end{remark}
+\begin{remark} One reasons to have $K_a\ll K$ in FEEL could be due to heterogeneous computation speeds across edge devices \cite{Deniz, FLqChang,surveyAirComp, FedNova}.
+For a given time slot, only the devices that have finished their computation task will transmit.
+Alternatively devices can join or leave the learning process at different frames based on their energy or data availability as considered in typical IoT scenarios \cite{JSAC-Editor}. \end{remark}